top of page

 and letting it float down river

-the summer we discovered
+the summer we camped

-a farmer’s goats on an island
+with a herd of goats on an island

-ropes tied to the great tall trees
+swinging off ropes tied high in the trees

-murky water
+into brown murky water

 stepping on oysters and catfish dens